 Outside the main building, you could visit one of the original owner’s estates (Glen Burnie House).
 It had a graveyard that dated back to the Civil War.
 While it might not be as great for younger kids, older kids and adults would find an interest.
 I thought it was interesting that one of the graves belonged to a War of 1812 veteran.
 The main estate has models and photographs that tell the history of the home.
 In the back of the house are some koi ponds and an Asian-style garden.
 Kids will be able to enjoy the museum as long as they have time to engage in the interactive exhibits and run around outside at the estate and its gardens.

-We’ve been to caverns before, but nothing quite like Luray Caverns.
+We’ve been to caverns before, but there’s nothing quite like a visit to Luray Caverns.
 It’s impossible not to appreciate the natural beauty of a structure that has been growing for millions of years.
 The caverns also have an organ that can be played by sending a vibration through a stalactite or stalagmite whose sound matches that note.
 But, the caverns aren’t the only thing to do.
 There are shops to visit afterwards, and even a garden maze where friends and families can race to collect stamps at different stations for clues before exiting the maze.

 Canoeing on the Shenandoah River